 - Complete application

-- Upload cover letter describing your skills and experience
+- Upload a resume and cover letter describing your skills and experience

 - Complete Supplemental Questions

-- All offers of employment at Clover Park Technical College are contingent upon successful completion of background checks which include criminal history.
+All offers of employment at Clover Park Technical College are contingent upon successful completion of background checks, including criminal history.
 Information obtained from the background checks will not necessarily preclude employment but will be considered in determining the applicant's suitability and competence to perform in the specific position.

 Supplemental Information